Hashikuraji Temple 箸蔵寺

 A temple rich in history and culture

-This more than 1,000-year-old temple in western Tokushima is nestled in a scenic spot in the mountains and allows overnight stays.
+This more than 1,000-year-old temple in western Tokushima is nestled in a scenic spot in the mountains.

 Not officially part of Shikoku's 88 Temple Pilgrimage, but still opened by Kobo Daishi (Kukai)